kevinpt/opbasm/doc/rst/language.rst

 string
 ~~~~~~

 Available on PicoBlaze-6 only.
-This directive creates a text string.
+The ``string`` directive creates a text string.
 It must be used in conjunction with the `load&return`_ or `outputk`_ instructions.
 When a string name is an argument to these instructions they are expanded into multiple instructions with each character as their literal operand.

 ===================================== ============================ ========================================
 Format                                Example                      Result